vengi-voxel/vengi/docs/voxconvert/Index.md

 ## Extract palette png

-Saves the png in the same dir as the vox file
+Saves the png in the same dir as the vox file:

 `./vengi-voxconvert --src-palette --export-palette --input infile.vox --output outfile.vox`